 We recently completed all final stages of this concerted effort to complete all IND enabling activities and filed with FDA the IND on OK-101 to treat DED on November 18, 2022.
+On December 22, 2022 we announced that we received clearance of the IND application from the FDA to enable us to initiate a Phase 2, first-in-human, clinical study of OK-101 for the treatment of DED.

-Based on recent consultations with our clinical CRO, Ora Inc., we are planning to commence the first human study with OK-101 in the first quarter of 2023, and because the drug is designed to be administered topically, we plan to skip the standard Phase 1 studies typically expected with orally delivered or injectable drug candidates in non-life-threatening conditions.
+Based on ongoing consultations with our clinical CRO, Ora Inc., we are planning to commence the first human study with OK-101 in the first quarter of 2023, and because the drug is designed to be administered topically, we plan to skip the standard Phase 1 studies typically expected with orally delivered or injectable drug candidates in non-life-threatening conditions.
 This first trial is planned to be a Phase 2 efficacy clinical trial in DED patients and is anticipated to be conducted in approximately 200 to 250 DED patients.
 The study is being designed in conjunction with, and will be managed and monitored by Ora Inc. The Phase 2 trial is expected to be completed in 6-9 months from enrollment of the first patient.

 On February 15, 2022, we announced the successful completion of the pre-IND meeting facilitated by Ora with the FDA regarding development plans for OK-101 to treat DED.
 Both nonclinical and clinical development milestones were covered in the pre-IND meeting, with the FDA agreeing that our first human trial would be a Phase 2 safety and efficacy trial in DED patients.
-The FDA also provided guidance on the planned protocol for this trial in DED patients, concurring with one particular option OKYO has considered for the final protocol which is to designate co-primary efficacy endpoints covering both a sign and a symptom of DED in the clinical trial.
-Notably, the final decision to designate any efficacy endpoints as primary endpoints in this trial would be highly significant as should this phase 2 trial then meet any prespecified primary endpoints, the trial should considerably affect the timeline to an NDA filing with the FDA for OK-101 to treat DED.
+The FDA also provided guidance on the planned protocol for this trial in DED patients, concurring with our plan for the final protocol which is to prespecify primary and secondary efficacy endpoints covering both a sign and a symptom of DED in the clinical trial.
+Notably, the final decision to designate any efficacy endpoints as primary endpoints in this trial is highly significant as should this phase 2 trial then meet any prespecified primary endpoints, the trial should considerably affect the timeline to an NDA filing with the FDA for OK-101 to treat DED.